NikolasKotsikos/uReview/README.md

 * As a registered user I want to be able to add my review easily.

-* As a registered user I want to be able to see all my reviews easily.
+* As a registered user I want to be able to see a collection of my psoted reviews easily.

-* As a registered user I want to be able to edit and update my reviews.
+* As a registered user I want to be able to edit and delete my reviews.

-* As a registered user I want to be able to delete my reviews.
+* As a registered user I want to see new content first on consequtive site visits.

 **Administrator User UX**